spud-scul/gmap-pedometer_to_GPX/README.md

 ## Instructions

-Drag the following bookmarklet to your browser toolbar:
+1. See https://spud-scul.github.io/gmap-pedometer_to_GPX/ for a page showing the bookmarklet.
+Drag it to your browser toolbar.
-<a class="bookmarklet" href="javascript:(function()%7Bvar script%3Ddocument.createElement(%27script%27)%3Bscript.src%3D%27https://spud-scul.github.io/gmap-pedometer_to_GPX/src/gmap-pedometer_to_gpx.js%27%3Bdocument.getElementsByTagName(%27head%27)%5B0%5D.appendChild(script)%3B%7D)()">gmap-pedometer_to_GPX</a>

-Visit a recording on https://www.gmap-pedometer.com.
+2. Visit a recording on https://www.gmap-pedometer.com.
 Wait for the map to load, then click the bookmarklet you dragged to the browser toolbar.
 You'll get two pop ups asking for the stardate and operation name, then the GPX file will download and a window will open with its content.

+3. Upload the GPX to HAL using the [file upload interface](https://scul.org/HAL/index.php/Special:Upload).

+4. Add it to the [Mission Routes](https://scul.org/HAL/index.php/Mission_Routes) page on HAL.

 ## Acknowledgements